 In the 1940s, American professor, Paul Kosok, investigated the lines when the sun was setting.
 He noticed the sunset was in direct alignment with the lines, so he called the lines the largest astronomy book in the world.

 Kosok was succeeded by German scientist Maria Reiche, who was later known as the lady of the lines.
 She dedicated 40 years of her life to the study of the lines.
 Her theory was the lines were for an astronomical and calendrical purpose.
 She fought hard to protect the lines and even lived just outside the site to keep an eye on her project.

 The flight over the lines can be taken from the airport in Nazca or the airport in Paracas, which is in northern Nazca.
 On your Paracas Peru tours, you can also visit the fascinating Ballestas Islands and see the thousands of birds’ varieties.
 Also, see the sea lions lazing in the sun.

 The Nazca lines tour allows you to witness the impressive feats of Peruvian man over time.
 Also, it gives you a chance to explore the colossal sand dunes of Paracas, ideal for a buggy ride or sandboarding.
 You can continue to Ica to visit the beautiful natural oasis Huacachina.
 While you are at it, you can end in a short tour to a winery.
-There, you will delight with the best and delicious Peruvian Pisco.
+There, you will be delighted with the best and delicious Peruvian Pisco.